 On June 1st, an eight-page article on female Muay Thai fighters living in Thailand was published in the Sunday supplement of La Vanguardia, a Spanish newspaper.
-Put together by journalist Luis Garrido-Julve and photographer Joan Manuel Baliellas, it features eight different women, including myself.
-The aforementioned fighters are Victoria Garcia of Jitti Gym, who fought at one of the Muay Thai Angels events; Laurene Pumpanmuang of Muay Thai Plaza 2004; Melissa Ray, writer of Muay Thai on the Brain and retired world champion who trains at Eminent Air; Jade Marrisa Sirisompan of Luktupfah Gym; Jasmine, a German fighter at the beginning of her career; Sol de Luz, a WMC world title holder who trains at Rawai Muay Thai in Phuket; and Tracy Lockwood, also a WMC world title holder training in Phuket, at Tiger Muay Thai.
+Put together by journalist Luis Garrido-Julve and photographer Joan Manuel Baliellas, it features several different women, including myself.
+The featured fighters are Victoria Garcia of Jitti Gym, who fought at one of the Muay Thai Angels events; Laurene Pumpanmuang of Muay Thai Plaza 2004; Melissa Ray, writer of Muay Thai on the Brain and retired world champion who trains at Eminent Air; Jade Marrisa Sirisompan of Luktupfah Gym; Jasmine, a German fighter at the beginning of her career; and Tracy Lockwood, a WMC world title holder training in Phuket at Tiger Muay Thai.

 Before the article was published on paper, an online preview was posted, which you can see here.
 Of course, both this and the final article are in Spanish, so I wanted to post a translated version here, not only for the fighters themselves, but for those who want to read their stories.
-I’m always happy to see something put out there for women’s Muay Thai and think that this is a really lovely project, so wanted to do what I could do broaden its exposure.
-It would have been very inspiring for me to read an article like this one when I was first finding Muay Thai and still is now, so it’s important to give material like this exposure so that other women may discover it.
-It shows that living in Thailand and dedicating your life to Muay Thai as a foreign female isn’t some kind of unattainable dream, it’s a real, feasible possibility and these women, we women, are doing just that.
+It would have been very inspiring for me to read an article like this one when I was first finding Muay Thai, so it’s important to give material like this exposure so that other women may discover it.
+It shows that living in Thailand and dedicating your life to Muay Thai as a woman isn’t some kind of unattainable dream; it’s a real, feasible possibility and these women, we women, are doing just that.
 We’re all from different backgrounds and have our own stories to tell, and we aren’t the only ones.
 This is just a representation of a growing community.
 Hopefully, material like this can contribute to that growth.

-As well as telling some inspiring stories and giving insights into the lives of foreign female fighters in Thailand, this article also shows some beautiful photography.
-Baliellas took some wonderful photos and you can see more of his work here.
+As well as telling some inspiring stories and giving insights into the lives of foreign female fighters in Thailand, this article also features portraits of each fighter by photographer Joan Manuel Baliellas.
 Scroll down to see the photos he took of these fighters.
 I feel rather privileged to be included among them, and am thankful to Luis and Joan for producing this article.
 I do hope you’ll like it as much as I do.

 Click here to see a pdf of the full article, see below for JPEG images (click to enlarge) and scroll down for the full English translation and photos.